 Request a Quote

 Nyungwe Forest National Park, located in the south western parts of Rwanda close to the Burundi border, constitutes one of the Afrotropical Realm sub regions.
 It is a pristine Afromontane forest, one of the last bits left in East and Central Africa.
 Covering an area of about 1,000SqKms, Nyungwe Forest received a national park status in 2004.
 It is encompassed by Lake Kivu to the north, Burundi to the west and the Democratic Republic of Congo to the East.
 In this majorly forest habitat, are swamps, marshes, bamboo thickets, open woodland, heath and other macro habitats all of which support the park’s bio-diversity.
 It is a refuge of over 10 primate species including the Chimpanzees, man’s closest relative.
-Nyungwe Forest Park is the best and only Chimpanzee tracking spot in Rwanda.
+Nyungwe Forest National Park is the best destination for Chimpanzee trekking in Rwanda.
 Also within Nyungwe Forest is the 200metre suspension bridge popularly referred to as the Canopy walk way.
 This canopy walk way is the only of its kind in East Africa and not common to many parts of Africa either.
-Besides being an excellent Chimpanzee tracking, bird watching and nature walk spot for Rwanda, Nyungwe Forest National Park is the shorthand for a canopy walk experience in East Africa or Africa.
+Besides being an excellent Chimpanzee tracking, bird watching and nature walk spot for Rwanda, Nyungwe Forest National Park is the site for a canopy walk experience in Rwanda.

 Furthermore, Nyungwe forest is a very important conservation area not only in Rwanda but also Africa.
 Its myriad of rivers and water streams enrich the different ecosystems and together constitute a good water catchment area for Rwanda.